nishant37/java_snippet/java_snippet/Readme.md

 threeSum.java:  Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0 Find all unique triplets in the array which gives the sum of zero.

+reverseList.java: This program reverses the linked list in java and prints them.